Remillard/VHDL-Mode/README.md

 **Commenting**

-It may help to remember 'c' for code, then 'c' for comment, 'b' for beautify, etc.
+It may help to remember 'c' for code, then 'c' for comment, 'b' for beautify, etc.  These commands are also available with the right-click context menu under the `VHDL Mode` heading.

 * Toggle Comment Region : `M-k c c`
 * Beautify Entire Buffer : `M-k c b`

 **Template**

 Largely templating is handled by the snippet system, however the header is a special feature as it inserts various fields automatically.
 Remember 't' for template and 'h' for header.
+These commands are also available with the right-click context menu under the `VHDL Mode` heading.

 * Insert Header : `M-k t h`